-5.7 Children who are Lesbian, Gay, Bi, Trans (LGBT) or non-binary
+Children who are Lesbian, Gay, Bisexual or Gender Questioning/Trans, (LGBT)

-- The fact that a child may be LGBT or non-binary is not in itself an inherent risk factor for harm, however, Borough Green Primary recognises that children who are LGBT or non-binary or are perceived by other children to be (whether they are or not) can be targeted by other children or others within the wider community. - Borough Green Primary recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+- The fact that a child may be LGBT or non-binary is not in itself an inherent risk factor for harm, however, Borough Green Primary recognises that children who are LGBT or non-binary or are perceived by other children to be (whether they are or not) can be targeted by other children or others within the wider community. - When supporting a trans or gender questioning child, the school/colleges will consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying.

+Borough Green Primary recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
 LGBT is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.